IvanLedakovich/1-syntax/README.md

 # Java CLI program converting text files into images

-**The program accepts .txt files as arguments, processes each one in a separate thread, reads .txt file, printing its contents in the terminal and saving them as images according to type and directory provided as arguments.
+**The program accepts .txt files as arguments, processes each one in a separate thread, reads .txt files, printing their contents in the terminal and saving them as images according to type and directory provided as arguments.
 The program has no external dependencies.**

 ## How to run the program: